Tariffs, Trade & Textiles: Must Know About Importing Garments From Vietnam in 2025

 US–Vietnam Trade

-Vietnam and the US do not currently have a formal Free Trade Agreement (FTA), but they have agreed to start negotiations on a reciprocal trade agreement that would include tariff provisions.
+While Vietnam and the United States do not yet have a formal Free Trade Agreement (FTA), the two countries officially launched negotiations in early July 2025 to establish a reciprocal trade framework that includes revised tariff terms.

 EU–Vietnam (EVFTA)